 While it’s true that each and every phase of onboarding will present new hires with the opportunity to absorb company culture, the most efficient way to present and nurture culture in new hires is to encourage the development of networks.
 Bond-building is a major element at this stage, providing comfort in a moment when anxiety rules.

 As many new hires will be onboarding virtually in these uncertain times, onboarding portals can help organizations make new hires feel at home by introducing them to their managers and team members prior to day one.
 Remember, whether digital or in-person, facetime matters.

 Those organizations that make a concerted effort to encourage network building will position new hires to develop the social fabric needed to not only understand organizational culture but to quickly contribute to it.

 With most new hires deciding to stay or leave within the first six months of employment, getting the onboarding experience right or wrong can make or break an organization – particularly amid pandemic uncertainty.

 As a provider of a best-in-class SaaS onboarding solution to some of the world’s most dynamic enterprise organizations, we recognize that the candidate experience doesn’t end when an offer is signed.
-To learn more about the steps our clients are taking to ensure a successful onboarding process in the face of COVID-19, don’t hesitate to reach out today.
+To learn more about the steps our clients are taking to ensure a successful onboarding process, don’t hesitate to reach out today.
 In the meantime, discover more onboarding insights with our free onboarding infographic.